 County appraisers are only required to visit every property in their county once every six years.
 The rest of the time they appraise based on general market data.
-Appraisals aren’t always perfect.
-It’s a good idea to keep an eye out for your annual notice of value, which is sent out by March 1st.
-If you believe your home has been over-appraised, you can talk to your county appraiser or you have 30 days to file an official appeal.
+This means appraisals aren’t always perfect.
+It’s a good idea to keep an eye out for your annual “notice of value,” which you should receive by March 1.
+If you believe your home has been over-appraised, you can talk to your county appraiser or you can file an official appeal within 30 days.

-Your appraised value is the basis for your property taxes but local rates apply to a different number: assessed value.
+Your appraised value is the basis for your property taxes, but actual tax rates apply to a different number: assessed value.
 Kansas has a statewide assessment percentage of 11.5%.
-This means that assessed value is equal to 11.5% of appraised value.
-This number is only used for determining property taxes and otherwise does not have any application.
+This means that assessed value, which is the value on which you pay taxes, is equal to 11.5% of your home’s appraised value.

 Kansas Property Tax Rates

-Because of the appraisal and assessment system in Kansas, it is difficult to compare rates between areas or with the rates in other states.
-For that purpose, it is useful to look at effective property tax rates, which are median annual tax payments as a percentage of median home value.
+Because of the appraisal and assessment system in Kansas, it is difficult to compare rates between areas and other states.
+For that purpose, it's useful to look at effective property tax rates, which are median annual tax payments as a percentage of median home value.
 The table below shows median annual tax payments, median home value and effective property tax rates for every county in Kansas.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

 Sedgwick County is located in central Kansas.
 The county seat is Wichita, which is the largest city in Kansas.
 Relative to the rest of the state, Sedgwick County property tax rates are fairly low.
-The county’s average effective property tax rate of 1.31% is 15th lowest in the state.
-That is based off of an average mill levy (which applies to assessed value) of around 122 mills.
+The county’s average effective property tax rate is 1.30%, while the average rate statewide is 1.37%.

-Leavenworth County is a part of the Kansas City metropolitan area, in northeast Kansas.
-The property tax rate in the county is 1.37%, similar to other nearby counties.
-At that rate, a homeowner with a home worth $150,000 would pay annual property taxes of about $2,055.
+Leavenworth County is part of the Kansas City metropolitan area, in northeast Kansas.
+The property tax rate in the county is 1.33%, similar to other nearby counties.
+At that rate, a homeowner with a home worth the state's median value ($163,200) would pay annual property taxes of about $2,171.

 Riley County is home to the city of Manhattan and Kansas State University.
-Property tax rates in the county are slightly below the state average.
-The county’s average effective property tax rate is 1.32%.
-However, people living in urban areas generally pay higher rates than people in rural areas.
-In 2011, urban residents of Riley County faced an average mill levy that was 27 mills higher than those in rural areas.
+Property tax rates in the county are right in line with the state average, as the county’s average effective property tax rate is 1.44%.
+However, people living in urban areas generally pay higher rates than those in rural areas.

-The median home value in Reno County is $90,600, about half the national average.
-That means that while annual property tax payments are relatively low, with a median of $1,471, rates are not.
-The average effective property tax rate in Reno County is 1.62%, well above the national average.
+The median home value in Reno County is $98,100, which is much less than the state median.
+The median annual property tax payment is $1,747.
+However, the average effective property tax rate in Reno County is 1.78%., which is well above the national average.

 Located in central Kansas, Saline County has property tax rates near the state average.
-The average effective property tax rate in the county is 1.37%.
-As in many other Kansas counties, urban homeowners pay higher rates than those in rural areas.
-In 2009, 2010 and 2011 the average urban rate in Saline County was always as least 35 mills higher than the rural rate.
+The average effective property tax rate in the county is 1.37%, which is exactly equal to the statewide Kansas mark.